 Place pasta in a bowl.
 Add remaining Macaroni Salad ingredients.
 Pour over Dressing.

 Toss.
 Adjust salt / sugar / sour (vinegar) / mayo to taste.
-I adjust mayo & sour cream in equal amounts right at the end if serving people who like extra creamy.

 Set aside for at least 20 minutes.
 Then serve at room temperature (not cold).
 It's great the next day too!

 1. Lots of add-in potential here.
 Bacon, ham, egg, grated cheese, chicken, olives, diced chillies - go wild!
 But if this is for a side dish with other strong flavoured mains, I'd urge you to consider sticking with the a fairly classic version. 🙂 I love KAPOW flavours, but there is such thing as too much in a meal!